Mr. Plastic is ready to answer all your technical plastic questions

 silicon.
 Also how well does PC ultrasonically weld during far field

-A. Silicon(Si) is commonly used as a coating for polycarbonate to make
+A. Silicon(Si) is commonly used as a coating for polycarbonate

 it scratch resistant.
 Since Polycarb is Amorphous with little or no